linode/docs/docs/guides/development/javascript/typescript-decorators-introduction/index.md

 }
 {{</ file >}}

-## Where Can I Use Decorators in TypeScript
+## Where Can I Use Decorators in TypeScript?

 Decorators can be attached to a class declaration, method, accessor, property, or parameter.
 The example of a [class decorator](https://www.typescriptlang.org/docs/handbook/decorators.html#class-decorators) given in the TypeScript documentation is: